 Gipps outlined the benefits of early compliance, explaining occupants of homes built to step 3 standards will enjoy improved comfort in higher energy efficient homes, as well as health and air quality benefits, reduced noise pollution and lower energy bills.
 The environmental benefits are reduced greenhouse gas emissions.

 Economic benefits include making the building sector more competitive and introducing new economic development opportunities in B.C., which is already a green building design and construction leader, Gipps said.
+Also noted was industry flexibility to pursue more innovative solutions and a simple and efficient set of standards for local governments to follow while achieving its climate action goals.

 He also mentioned trade-offs, including increased construction costs, additional education requirements and design limitations on new builds.
 Step 3 is estimated to make new builds cost around 0.5 to 5 per cent more.